opendime/chrome-opendime-extension/README.md

 about migrating your app._

-Timeline for app non-support is 2018, and WebUSB won't be ready for years anyway.
+Timeline for app non-support is 2018, and WebUSB won't be ready for years.
 Let's just take it one day at a time.

 # NW.js

 This app works well with [NW.js](https://nwjs.io/) without any changes.
-Going forward, a few changes would fix URL openning and improve the native menus and such.
+Going forward, a few changes would fix URL opening and improve the native menus and such.

 To try it with NW.js, first download NW.js for your platform.
-Then run the executable (`NW.exe` or `nwjs`) from this directory with `.` (just dot) as the first argument.
+Then run the executable (`NW.exe` or `nwjs`) from inside this directory with `.` (just dot) as the first argument.